Manafort case sparks conversation about sentence disparities

 Many observers raised the case of Crystal Mason, a black woman from Texas who was sentenced in state court last year to five years in prison for voting illegally in 2016, while she was on supervised release from a federal conviction.
 Mason said she didn’t know she wasn’t allowed to vote.

-Her lawyer, Alison Grinter, told The Associated Press on Friday that the judge’s comment about Manafort being “blameless” was infuriating, especially considering that he is awaiting sentencing on a different case in Washington, where he faces up to 10 more years.
+Her lawyer, Alison Grinter, said Friday that the judge’s comment about Manafort being “blameless” was infuriating, especially considering that he is awaiting sentencing on a different case in Washington, where he faces up to 10 more years.
 The Washington judge who will sentence him next week has the option to impose that sentence either concurrently or consecutively.

 “I’m absolutely aghast.
 I hardly recognize the judicial system,” Grinter said.
 Mason and “so many other folks like her have come to expect this kind of disparity.
 It’s only now that we’re paying attention to it.”